elifirem/LargePD_CNV/README.md

 # LargePD CNV

-This repository contains the scripts for Quality Control (QC) steps and CNV calling from the study: "Genome-wide Analysis of Copy Number Variation in Latin American Parkinson’s Disease Patients" with using the [Large PD](https://large-pd.org/) dataset
+This repository contains the scripts for Quality Control (QC) steps and CNV calling from the study: "Genome-wide Analysis of Copy Number Variation in Latin American Parkinson’s Disease Patients" with using the [LARGE-PD](https://large-pd.org/) dataset

 **Usage**:
 `code`